DmitriyKhodykin/HunterHH/README.md

 # HunterHH
-## Analysis of the labor market supply (salesmen) by key features of a resume HH.ru
+## Analysis of the labor market supply (salesmens) by key features of a resume HH.ru

 ![](hhh_logo.png)